swufung/swufung.github.io/_pages/about.md

 Recent News
 ======
+* 12/2023: Our draft [Structured World Representations in Maze-Solving Transformers](https://arxiv.org/abs/2312.02566) is has been accepted by the in NeurIPS Workshop on Unifying Representations in Neural Models (UniReps).
+Thanks to Michael Ivanitskiy, Alex Spies, Tilman Räuker and everyone else involved for the collaboration.
 * 09/2023: Our preprint [A Configurable Library for Generating and Manipulating Maze Datasets](https://arxiv.org/abs/2309.10498) is out.
 Thanks to Michael Ivanitskiy and everyone else involved for the collaboration, and to AI Safety Camp for the support.
 * 07/2023: [NSF-DMS award](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2309810&HistoricalAwards=false) received!
 This grant will help fund our work on learning to optimize.
 Thanks to my colleagues and Mines for the help and support.
 * 06/2023: Our paper, [Explainable AI via Learning to Optimize](https://arxiv.org/abs/2204.14174) has been accepted by Scientific Reports.
 Thanks to Howard Heaton for his collaboration.
 * 03/2023: It was a great day to have the Mines Optimization and Deep Learning group together.